 Since then we have more than doubled in size and now number over seventy; members come from all walks of life and the age range extends from students to retired people.
 We are all amateurs, so we play because we want to – and we welcome the challenge of playing a wide range of great works for full orchestra.
 We rehearse regularly on Monday nights and many of us get together socially after rehearsals and at other times to play more music.

 Over the years we have performed with many soloists of international standing, something we all appreciate.
 The opportunity of accompanying such artists as Nigel Kennedy, Myung-Wha Chung, Emma Johnson, Julian Lloyd Webber, Malcolm Binns and - in the early days, Leon Goossens and Jack Brymer – does not come every day.
-We have also worked with players from the Northern Sinfonia to lead our sectionals twice a year - a great opportunity for members of the orchestra to receive some professional coaching .
+We have also invite players from the Northern Sinfonia to lead our sectionals twice a year - a great opportunity for members of the orchestra to receive some professional coaching .

 The NTO has occasional vacancies in some sections of the orchestra and anyone interested is asked to contact us.